kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 #a[Fracture neck of femur (intracapsular fracture of right femur)]
 #q[How will you investigate and treat her?]
 #a[
-  Confirm Diagnosis : Plain X‑ray of pelvis with both hips – AP view Lateral view of affected hip
+  Confirm Diagnosis : Plain X-ray of pelvis with both hips - AP view Lateral view of affected hip

 Treatment :  Hemiarthroplasty (partial hip replacement) — most common.
-(Austin‑Moore or Bipolar prosthesis)
+(Austin-Moore or Bipolar prosthesis)
 ]
 #q[What are the complications if she is left untreated?]
 #a[
-- Non‑union (due to poor blood supply).
+- Non-union (due to poor blood supply).
 - Avascular necrosis of the femoral head.
 - Malunion causing limb shortening or deformity.
 - Increased risk due to complications of immobilization (DVT, infections, cardiac events).